The Essential Role of SOC Analysts in Modern Cybersecurity

 - Metrics and reporting capabilities

-The automation capabilities of SOAR transform repetitive, time-consuming security tasks into streamlined processes that execute consistently and rapidly.
-This doesn't replace human analysts but rather frees them from mundane tasks so they can focus on complex decision-making and threat hunting that genuinely requires human judgment.
+The automation capabilities of SOAR transform repetitive, time-consuming security tasks into streamlined processes executing consistently and rapidly.
+This doesn't replace human analysts but rather frees them from mundane tasks so they can focus on complex decision-making and threat hunting genuinely requiring human judgment.

 Major SOAR solutions include Palo Alto Networks Cortex XSOAR, Splunk Phantom, and Swimlane.